 7. A little history about the Borghese Gallery

-The Borghese Gallery has an extraordinary collection of Italian painting from the 16th-17th centuries, with works by Titian, Antonello da Messina, Bellini....
-It houses true gems of painting such as a 'Pietà' by Rubens, the 'Lady with a Unicorn' by Raphael and the 'Pauline Bonaparte' by Canova.
+The Borghese Gallery has an extraordinary collection of Italian paintings from the 16th-17th centuries, with works by Titian, Antonello da Messina, Bellini...
+It houses true gems of painting such as a 'Pietà' by Rubens, the 'Lady with a Unicorn' by Raphael, and the 'Pauline Bonaparte' by Canova.

-It shows rooms dedicated to the master of light and shadow, Caravaggio, with his impressive 'David with the head of Goliath' and others that house sculptures from the early period of the brilliant Bernini, such as 'Apollo and Daphne' and the 'David', as well as Roman antiquities with a 'Mosaic with gladiators', from the fourth century AD, and a 'Dancing Satyr' from the fourth century BC.
+It rooms dedicated to the master of light and shadow, Caravaggio, with his impressive 'David with the head of Goliath' are such a delight to visit, as it is the case of the rooms housing sculptures from the early period of the brilliant Bernini, such as 'Apollo and Daphne' and the 'David', as well as Roman antiquities with a 'Mosaic with gladiators', from the fourth century AD, and a 'Dancing Satyr' from the fourth century BC.

-In addition, it is a really beautiful museum in ornamentation, with two floors that can be toured in two hours (it is the maximum duration allowed for each visit), and without crowds, only 360 people are accepted in each shift.
-This ensures a very relaxed tour.
+In addition, it is a really beautiful museum in ornamentation, with two floors that can be toured in two hours (it is the maximum duration allowed for each visit), and with a limit to excessive crowds since only 360 people are allowed inside in each time slot.
+This always helps when it comes to a tourist attraction such as this.

-At the end of the 18th century the building was converted into a public museum.
-Some time later, in 1808 and as a result of the impossibility of maintaining the legacy, the family was forced to sell several of the sculptures and antiques to Emperor Napoleon Bonaparte, brother-in-law of Prince Camillo Borghese.
-As a result, some of the jewels housed in the gallery are now in the Louvre in Paris, such as the remarkable statue of the 'Borghese Gladiator'.
+At the end of the 18th century, the building was converted into a public museum.
+Sometime later, in 1808, and as a result of the impossibility of maintaining the legacy, the family was forced to sell several of the sculptures and antiques to Emperor Napoleon Bonaparte, brother-in-law of Prince Camillo Borghese.
+As a result, some of the precious works of art formerly housed in the gallery are now in the Louvre in Paris, such as the remarkable statue of the 'Borghese Gladiator'.

 Ana's Traveller Tip